bzhouuu/rec-systems-columbia/README.md

 # yelp-ratings-prediction

 This repository contains final project files for personalization theory and application taught by Professor Vintch at Columbia University.
 The final project is yelp rating prediction challenge.

-My contribution is collective matrix factorization part.
+My contribution is implementing collective matrix factorization part from cmfrec.

 File Catalog: